How old do you have to be to join the club ?

 We take junior rowers from year 7

-When do courses take place ?
+When does this take place ?

-How are the courses run ?
+How are the sessions run ?

 Yes, absolutely, we do not expect everyone to join, but we can handle a significant number of new rowers each year.

-If you do want to, then the club has a monthly membership fee which is currently £24, although as with everything the club runs, in cases of hardship they will consider a reduced membership rate.
+If you do want to, then the club has a monthly membership fee which is currently £28, although as with everything the club runs, in cases of hardship they will consider a reduced membership rate.

 How long will it take before I can get to be a competitive rower ?